Who Are Our Partners?

 Partners and partner groups will vary according to the park, landscape, project, or issue.
 However, partners typically involve gateway communities, transportation agencies, state and local governments, foundations, businesses, and corporations.
 Partners may also include individuals, philanthropists, and many others who are interested in sharing in the stewardship of the parks and its resources.

-The Federal Lands Transportation Program (FLTP) provides funding for the National Park Service (NPS) transportations infrastructure in partnership with the Federal Highway Administration’s Federal Lands Highways office (FLH).
+The Federal Lands Transportation Program (FLTP) provides funding for NPS transportation infrastructure in partnership with the Federal Highway Administration’s Office of Federal Lands Highway (FLH).
 The FLH provides financial management, engineering, and construction management support for the FLTP.

 The U.S. Department of Transportation (U.S. DOT) established the Volpe National Transportation Systems Center (Volpe Center) in 1970 to serve as a federal resource positioned to provide world-renowned, multidisciplinary, multimodal transportation expertise on behalf of U.S. DOT’s operating administrations, the Office of the Secretary, and other federal agencies and external organizations.
 The Volpe Center’s extensive cross-modal partnerships have led to innovative solutions that have advanced national and global transportation systems.
 Volpe’s Public Lands Team helps the NPS resolve complex transportation challenges at both the program and project levels.